-The reason there are different rules for SSD and SSI is because the programs have different eligibility criteria.
-Social Security Disability Insurance requires having worked enough and paid enough in Social Security taxes, while Supplemental Security Income is based on need and doesn’t have work or tax-payment requirements.
+The reason your benefits may have stopped depends on which disability benefit program, although most likely it’s because your previous condition that made you eligible, has improved.
+The reason there are different rules for SSD and SSI is mainly because the programs have different eligibility criteria.
+Social Security Disability Insurance (SSD) requires having worked enough and paid enough in Social Security taxes to be eligible; while Supplemental Security Income(SSI) is based on need due to low income.
+To be eligible for SSI – the individual doesn’t have work or have paid tax requirements.

 As previously mentioned, the one reason both payments can be stopped is if the condition that previously made someone disabled improves to the point that they are no longer considered disabled.
 Depending on the specific case, the Social Security Administration will conduct a review every 3 or 7 years to determine if the individual receiving benefits is still disabled.

-In addition to medical improvement, there are three other reasons SSD benefits may be cut off.
-The first is if someone returns to work and exceeds the trial work period (TWP) threshold.
-Currently, that threshold is at $750 a month.
+- Returns to work and exceeds the trial work period (TWP) threshold– currently, that threshold is at $750 a month.
 It’s worth noting that benefits won’t be instantly cut off upon someone returning to work.
 Instead, it occurs after they work above the TWP threshold for a total of at least nine months.

 - Individual reaches retirement age– When that happens, their disability benefits will end and their Social Security retirement benefits will begin.